St Mary's Church Barton-upon-Humber

 The unstable nature of the slope has resulted in various collapses over the centuries, so the building now runs North-South instead of the more common East-West.
 Inside the Church it's possible still to see where the original east-facing chancel was converted into a vestry.

-Services are held on the first and fifth Sundays of each month at 9.30.
+Services are held on the second Sunday of each month at 11.00.

 St Maurice's is one of a handful of churches in Britain dedicated to this Egyptian soldier-saint, though he's very popular throughout Europe (St Moritz, for example, is named after him, along with 200+ places in France).